ntrel/cpp2/README.md

 ## Function Literals

-A literal is declared like a named function, but omitting the leading identifier.
+A function literal is declared like a named function, but omitting the leading identifier.
-A literal can capture variables:
+Variables can be captured:

 ```c++
     s: std::string = "Got: ";